carldesousatrias/NNWTestbed/README.md

 # NNW-Testbed

 NNW-Testbed is a Python project, designed to help people understand and benchmark neural network watermarking methods. \
 The different watermarking methods, models, attacks, and datasets are stored in the NNWmethods, Architectures, Attacks, Data folders, respectively. \
 The NNWResources folder contains subfolders linked to NN watermarking methods requiring specific external elements, as for example an image serving as watermark or a set of inputs serving as trigger dataset. \
 The file utils.py regroups the support functions, transversal with respect to the NN watermarking methods, like reading input data or inference producing. \
-The file main.py is the main function of the testbed, covering the NN watermarking workflow presented in [paper](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=9739).\
+The file main.py is the main function of the testbed, covering the NN watermarking workflow presented in the associated paper.\
 \
 **Note**: Pictures, details and illustration should be added uppon acceptance of the paper.
 ## Installation